Yanis42/Sandy/README.md

 # Features
 - Renames your AutoSplit images
 - Automatically add the mask ``{m}`` and dummy ``{d}`` flags if used

+# Building
+This is not required to use this program, but if you want to build it run ``build.py``, the generated executable for your OS will be available in the ``dist`` folder (created when building)

 # Contributions are welcome!
 This project use Black to format the code properly